JaneliaSciComp/Ax/README.txt

 Given one or more time series of the same source, find tones that are significantly above background noise.
 Multi-taper spectral analysis is used to identify time-frequency pixels containing signal and machine vision techniques are used to cluster these into contours.
-Output are bounding boxes consisting of start and stop times, and low and high frequencies.
+Output is bounding boxes consisting of start and stop times, and low and high frequencies.
 Designed for audio recordings of behaving animals.